Cepako/Cryptocurrency-Website/README.md

 ## Installation via NPM (Node Package Manager)

-To install and run the Memory Game using NPM, follow these steps:
+To install and run the Cryptocurrency-Website using NPM, follow these steps:

 Prerequisites